boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

 The customer will forge and sign the operation with the zkchannels contract and the initial storage arguments listed above.
 The operation fees are to be handled by the customer's Tezos client.

 ## Customer injects origination operation
 When the customer injects the origination operation, they watch the blockchain to ensure that the operation is confirmed.
-If the operation is not confirmed within 60 blocks of the block header referenced in the operation, the operation will be dropped from the mempool and the customer must go back to the previous step to forge and sign a new operation.
+If the operation is not confirmed within 60 blocks of the block header referenced in the operation, the operation will be dropped from the mempool and the customer must go back to the previous step to forge and sign a new operation with a higher fee (see [fee bumping](#bumping-up-baker-fees)).

 ## Origination confirmed
 Once the operation has reached the minimum number of required confirmations, the `contract-id` is locked in, the customer is ready to fund the contract with their initial balance.